1972 Louisiana gubernatorial election

 The 1972 Louisiana gubernatorial election was held on February 1, 1972.
 Edwin Edwards defeated Republican candidate David Treen to become Governor of Louisiana.

+Edwards's victory was the first time a Roman Catholic had been elected to the state's governorship since Francis T. Nicholls left office in 1892.

 Party primaries were held on November 6, 1971, and a run-off was held for the Democratic nomination on December 18, 1971.
 These were the last closed primaries for Governor of Louisiana before the state adopted its current primary election system.

+This was also the last gubernatorial election not to take place in an off-year, as all elections starting from 1975 would take place one year before a presidential election.